Agreement Between Board of Regents, State of Iowa and

 (A) On a monthly basis, the Employer will provide the Union with a listing of public directory information regarding employees to include the employee's name, local address, local phone, work address, work phone and work email.

 (B) Where individuals have requested that local address and phone be restricted, the Employer will not list local address or phone, unless permission is granted by the employee.

 (C) In addition, on a monthly basis, the employer will provide the Union with a listing of employee salary rates expressed as both appointed and monthly amounts, with job classification, department of appointment, percent of appointment expressed as standard hours and pay basis.

 (D) When authorized by the individual employee, the Employer will also provide the Union with the information described in (A) and(C) above in a combined format.
 Employees will be directed by the Employer to respond to the authorization option.

-(E) Fifteen (15) days prior to the fall semester, the Employer shall provide the Union with a listing of all bargaining unit employees as described in (A) above.
+(E) Additionally, on the first day of classes of each semester and summer term, the Employer shall provide the Union with a listing of all bargaining unit employees as described in (A) above.

 The Union will be allowed to utilize one-half (1/2) of the space on existing bulletin boards, where available, that are used solely for the posting of information to employees in the bargaining unit.
 This provision will not apply to bulletin boards customarily used for the posting of notices to students or other groups of employees.